Victor Lustig: Later years

-On 5 July 1929, Lustig and William McSherry were arrested in Paris.
+On 5 July 1929, Lustig and William McSherry were arrested in Chicago.
 Lustig was traveling as "Robert Miller", and both men had a variety of forged identification documents and letters of credit.
 They also had a money box with them.
 Upon his arrest, Lustig claimed to be an associate of Al Capone.
 Chicago police were unfamiliar with Lustig, however.

 When the Great Depression hit, Lustig concocted a risky scam aimed at Capone, knowing that he faced certain death if his mark realized he was being conned.
 For Lustig, the scam was not a straight-out con, but one designed to get his target to part with a relatively small amount of cash.
 Lustig asked Capone to invest $50,000 in a crooked scheme, then kept the money given to him in a safe deposit box for two months before returning it, claiming the deal had fallen through.
 Capone got the impression that he was dealing with an honest man.
 At this point, Lustig told Capone that the failure of the deal meant he had lost all means of supporting himself.
-He then convinced Capone to give him $5,000 ($1,000,according to other sources)　to "tide him over", as Lustig had originally planned.
+He then convinced Capone to give him $5,000 ($1,000, according to other sources)　to "tide him over", as Lustig had originally planned.

 In 1930, Lustig went into a partnership with two men from Nebraska—pharmacist William Watts and chemist Tom Shaw—to conduct a large scale counterfeiting operation.
 Watts and Shaw engraved the plates that would be used to print the counterfeit dollar bills, while Lustig organised a ring of couriers to distribute the forgeries, ensuring that they were kept in the dark regarding the production of the counterfeits.
 The operation managed to inject thousands of dollars of counterfeit money (nicknamed "Lustig money") to the U.S. economy each month for the next five years, though the increasing amount entering circulation eventually drew the attention of federal agents.

 Lustig's death certificate, using the name "Robert V. Miller", one of Lustig's pseudonyms.